 Rewind ArchiveWhen Matrix and Cindy crash their car into a telegraph pole while chasing Sully, two objects appear to fly out of the car on impact.

 Thanks to C.T.
 WarrenIf one thinks about it, quite a few similarities to Commando can be seen in the 2009 thriller "Taken".

 In it, hunters for the Algerian sex trade abduct the daughter of decidedly the wrong man, an ex-CIA operative played by Liam Neeson (Sound familiar?).
 The daughters in both movies are ultimately nabbed when they are hiding under a bed.

 "Taken" has no real counterpart for Cindy, but there is a particularly satisfying scene similar to the 'letting go' of Sully: Neeson's character uses an electrocution device to get intel out of one kidnapper, then exits the building with the switch on, leaving the scumbag to fry.

 Another father who will stop at nothing to save his little girl?

 To director Pierre Morel and Liam, those of us who miss Governor Arnold in the movies would like to say, "Thank you!".

-.
+Thanks to Jonathan LimThis was the first major film for 12-year old Alyssa Milano.
 It came about one year after the first episode of "Who's the Boss?"
-You'll see her later in the 80s in "Dance 'til Dawn
+You'll see her later in the 80s in "Dance 'til Dawn"

 Wait a sec ,she's never even met her, doesn't know who she is, but they just hug each other.
 Stupid?
 I don't think so.
 After all, Jennie is smart enough to realize that Cindy helped her Dad rescue her!